 There are two types of pickups used in acoustic-electric guitars — passive and active.
 Passive pickups don’t require power since it’s just based on a magnetic core wound in copper.
 While the active pickups are battery-powered internal preamp.

 These two have advantages and disadvantages.
 Active pickups have more clean headroom, but with a narrower dynamic range.
 The passive pickups, on the other hand, are sensitive to feedback but has a wider dynamic range.

 Though this YouTube video talks about acoustic guitars, the tips, and other considerations are very much applicable to acoustic-electric guitars.
 After all, the only difference between them is the onboard electronics.
 So, you’re going to learn to maximize your budget and find something that you’re comfortable playing with for years.

 The Japanese guitar maker, Yamaha, was able to pull it through with its Yamaha FGX800C.
 Even though it’s cheaper acoustic-electric guitar, it still raises the banner of Yamaha’s tradition of excellence.
 In this roundup article, I salute to Yamaha and recommend it to be the best acoustic-electric guitar under $300.

 Our choice was sealed because of three reasons — playability, versatility, and sound.
 Yamaha FGX800C is playable and although there are issues from the fret leveling, it can easily be resolved by sanding.
-The material, the hardware, and electronics onboard are of high-quality to give you an easy to play acoustic-electric.
+The material, the hardware, and the electronics onboard are of high-quality to give you an easy-to-play acoustic-electric.

 I would like to highlight the pickups with the 3-band EQ since this allows you to achieve versatility and excellent sound.
 You’ll capture the natural tone of your instrument and amplify it without any coloration through an amp.
 With this guitar, you know you can achieve so much more.